Accessibility links

 Basic information

-This article describes how to create and publish article-based content pages from Pangea CMS.
-Pangea CMS supports the following article-based content pages:
+This article explains how to create and publish new article-based content pages from Pangea CMS.
+This means the following types of content:

 • Article | Blog | Feature | News | Transcript

-To get started, select Create > Text in the primary navigation menu.
+To get started, go to Create > Text.
 You can then select the type of content you want to create.

-Add the main title for the article via Editor > Add title....
+Add the General title for the page via Editor > Add title....

 Add an introduction